farcaster-project/RFCs/02-user-stories.md

 ## Overview

-This RFC describes the roles and phases of a swap and presents simple user stories, mockups, and a basic cli example.

-We distinguish between two phases: (1) negotiation and (2) swap phases.
-The negotiation implies taker and maker roles, the swap phase implies Alice and Bob roles.
+This RFC describes the roles and phases of a swap and presents the user stories of each participant by the mean of mockups and examples.
+We distinguish between two phases: negotiation and swap phases, this RFC describe the interface between the phases.
+Those phases imply roles, and those roles allow user actions.
+This RFC describe the user actions available for each role during the phases.

 ## Table of Contents